zoonalink/IGP-5/literature/Garcia-Ceja-2018-Depresjon.md

 1. novel, open dataset with sensor data of patients (control, depression)
 2. large amount of data from both depressed and non-depressed
-3. baseline evaluatoin with ML algorithms for classifying depressed v nondepresse days
+3. baseline evaluation with ML algorithms for classifying depressed v nondepresse days

 ### Data